ericlc/trackdb/README.md

 trackdb has two methods of executing a sql file:

-1. Flat SQL file
+1. flat SQL file
+2. track SQL file

+and has two types of execution:

+1. version execution - checks if that SQL has already been executed
+2. repeatable execution - does not check if that SQL has already been executed

+### Flat SQL File

-trackdb uses the filename to capture the properties of execution
+trackdb uses the filename to capture the properties of execution.

-2. Track SQL file